ipfs-examples/example-fork-go-template/README.md

 This project is a template to be used to pull a given example from a folder/directory of another repository.

-### Prerequisites
+### Requirements

+- Add descriptions to the example (mandatory)
-Check if exists a github action to perform the pull from another repository.
+- Check if the github action to perform the pull from another repository exists.
+- Turn off issue/wikis/projects/discussions
+- Disable Releases/Environments/Packages
+- Change the github action workflow, `sync` accordingly to your needs

 ### Installation

-Change the github action workflow, `sync` accordingly to your needs:

 ``` yaml
 - name: Pull from another repository